Tymazen/full_fire_guide/_posts/2023-07-01-gcds-in-combustion.md

 What this means, is that every [Combustion](https://www.wowhead.com/spell=190319/combustion) should end with it's last whole or partial GCD being a consumed [Hot Streak](https://www.wowhead.com/spell=48108/hot-streak), or a  [Sun King's Blessing](https://www.wowhead.com/spell=383886/sun-kings-blessing) being hardcast and thus extending it.
 Every [Sun King's blessing](https://www.wowhead.com/spell=383886/sun-kings-blessing) or extensions, should end with it's last whole or partial GCD being a consumed [Hot Streak](https://www.wowhead.com/spell=48108/hot-streak).

-This can be a little tricky at first, luckily a good friend of mine has the perfect weakaura for this! check out Forgy's [Final Bust GCD Helper](https://wago.io/MTxeqnJE1), read the description, and leverage it to it's full value!
+This can be a little tricky at first, luckily a good friend of mine has the perfect weakaura for this!
+Check out Forgy's [Final Bust GCD Helper](https://wago.io/MTxeqnJE1), read the description, and leverage it to it's full value!

 ### GCD Math
 [Combustion](https://www.wowhead.com/spell=190319/combustion) when talented into [Improved Combustion](https://www.wowhead.com/spell=383967/improved-combustion) gives 12 seconds of [Combustion](https://www.wowhead.com/spell=190319/combustion).
 [Sun King's Blessing](https://www.wowhead.com/spell=383886/sun-kings-blessing) gives 6 seconds of [Combustion](https://www.wowhead.com/spell=190319/combustion).
 We can calculate out how many GCD's we get for each of these at any haste levels with some simple math.
 (Time/(GCD Base/(1+haste)))